dougeby/IntuneDocs/InTuneDocs/DeployUse/ios-direct-enrollment-in-microsoft-intune.md

 6.  **Transfer the file**
     Copy the downloaded .mobileconfig file to a Mac computer.
     > [!NOTE]
     > The enrollment profile URL is valid for two weeks from when it is exported.
-After two, you must export a new enrollment profile URL to enroll iOS devices with Setup Assistant.
+After two weeks, you must export a new enrollment profile URL to enroll iOS devices with Setup Assistant.
 7.  **Prepare the device with Apple Configurator** iOS devices are connected to the Mac computer and enrolled for mobile device management.